Aa-Aanegola/Concurrency-in-C/q1/README.md

 Multiprocess merge sort took : 0.025717 seconds Multithreaded merge sort took : 0.010974 seconds
 ```
 Again we see that a similar result to the previous test.
-It is highly plausible that the creation of a process or thread takes more time than it does to actually carry out the functionality of the merge sort.
+It is definitive that the creation of a process or thread takes more time than it does to actually carry out the functionality of the merge sort.
 It is also possible that requests for memory in the merge function may take time due to the multiple processes requesting the memory at the same level, while in a normal merge sort only one merge is carried out at any point in time.

 #### N = 10000
 ```